 The absorption of alcohol (ethanol) is decreased by food, especially fatty foods.
 Absorption occurs mainly in the intestine.
 Alcohol is distributed in the body’s water.

 Blood alcohol concentration (BAC) depends on body weight and fat, the amount and time of alcohol consumption, and the effects of food.

-Drinking alcohol for shorter periods of time or in larger amounts and on an empty stomach will lead to a higher concentration of alcohol in the blood.
+Drinking alcohol for shorter periods or in more significant amounts and on an empty stomach will lead to a higher concentration of alcohol in the blood.
 Blood alcohol concentration is generally expressed in grams per deciliter (g / dL).

-In the 50 US states, 0.08 g / dL would be equal to 0.08 percent blood alcohol concentration, or the legal limit at which one is no longer authorized to drive.
+In the 50 US states, 0.08 g / dL would equal 0.08 percent blood alcohol concentration or the legal limit at which one is no longer authorized to drive.
 Regulations are stricter in many states for drivers under the age of 21.

 Alcohol is primarily (90 percent) metabolized in the liver.
 The enzyme alcohol dehydrogenase converts alcohol to acetaldehyde, a sympathomimetic toxin often blamed for the “hangover” effect.

-Aldehyde dehydrogenase further metabolizes acetaldehyde to acetic acid and eventually to carbon dioxide and water.
-The excretion of small amounts of alcohol also occurs through urine, lungs / breath, and sweat.
+Aldehyde dehydrogenase further metabolizes acetaldehyde to acetic acid and eventually carbon dioxide and water.
+The excretion of small amounts of alcohol also occurs through urine, lungs/breath, and sweat.

 The excretion of alcohol through the lungs forms the basis of the breathalyzer test given by authorities who may suspect that they drink and drive.